Comparison of Chapter 11, Chapter 12, and Chapter 13 Bankruptcy for Individual Debtors

 Benefits of Chapter 12 Over Chapter 13

-The code for Chapter 12 bankruptcy has largely been copied from Chapter 13; hence, most of the advantages and disadvantages of Chapter 13 over Chapter 11 also extends to Chapter 12.
+The code for Chapter 12 bankruptcy has largely been copied from Chapter 13; hence, most of the pros and cons of Chapter 13 over Chapter 11 also extend to Chapter 12.
 In addition, Chapter 12 has several advantages over Chapter 13:

 The only drawbacks of Chapter 12 compared to Chapter 13 is that: